Landmass

-A landmass, or land mass, is a large region or area of land that is in one piece and not broken up by oceans.
+A landmass, or land mass, is a large region or area of land that is in one piece and not noticeably broken up by oceans.
 The term is often used to refer to lands surrounded by an ocean or sea, such as a continent or a large island.
 In the field of geology, a landmass is a defined section of continental crust extending above sea level.

 Continents are often thought of as distinct landmasses and may include any islands that are part of the associated continental shelf.
 When multiple continents form a single contiguous land connection, the connected continents may be viewed as a single landmass.
-Earth's largest landmasses, from largest to smallest, are:
+Earth's largest landmasses are (starting with largest):